vassa33/alu-higher_level_programming/python-more_data_structures/README.md

 ## General - Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

->Why Python programming is awesome
+> Why Python programming is awesome
->What are sets and how to use them
+> What are sets and how to use them
->What are the most common methods of set and how to use them
+> What are the most common methods of set and how to use them
->When to use sets versus lists
+> When to use sets versus lists
->How to iterate into a set
+> How to iterate into a set
->What are dictionaries and how to use them
+> What are dictionaries and how to use them
->Whento u dicionaries versus lists or setsis set
+> When to u dicionaries versus lists or setsis set
->Wht a a key in a dictionary
+> What a a key in a dictionary
->How to iterate over a dictionary
+> How to iterate over a dictionary
->What is a lambda function
+> What is a lambda function
->What are the map, reduce and filter functions
+> What are the map, reduce and filter functions

 # Tasks:-
 ## 0. Squared simple